Polyfrost/Chatting/docs/chattabs.md

 The `lowercase` property makes the message trigger lowercase.

 ## Chat Tabs JSON Changelogs

+### Version 6 (Chatting 1.4.2 beta5)
+- Changed PM tab to use regex instead of starts and sets `unformatted` to false
+- Changed directory of Chat Tabs JSON to `{MINECRAFT DIRECTORY}/OneConfig/profiles/{PROFILE}/chattabs.json`

 ### Version 5 (Chatting 1.4.0 [04363f5])
 - The `prefix` property is no longer a required property.